01 of 12

 Serve the Tea

 Once the tea is mixed, it's ready to be served.
-Pour out the glasses of tea about 2/3 to 3/4 full.
+Pour out the glasses of tea about two-thirds to three-quarters full.
 Try to pour from an arm's length above each glass to get that nice foamy head.
 Some Moroccans place a sprig of fresh mint leaves directly in the glass of tea.